-The Starzen Internship is a month-long summer internship in Tokyo for two CoB students with the Starzen Company, Ltd., an international trading company and meat manufacturer.
-Through this program the CoB students will become familiar with the Japanese culture, Japanese business practices, and the operations of an international agricultural company.
+The Starzen Internship is a month-long summer internship in Tokyo for two JJCBE students with the Starzen Company, Ltd., an international trading company and meat manufacturer.
+Through this program the JJCBE students will become familiar with the Japanese culture, Japanese business practices, and the operations of an international agricultural company.
 The students selected for this internship will be eligible to receive MSU internship credit.*

 Please submit an electronic copy of your application and all supporting materials to firstname.lastname@example.org by March 28.
 Final decisions and notifications regarding selections will be completed by April 19.